hirwakelly869/JavaScript-GPA-Calculator---Group-Project/README.md

 - Add assignments (name + grade)
 - Real-time GPA calculation
 - Display all assignments
-- Press "S" to log all data in console
 - Optional: Data persistence with localStorage

 ## Group Members